 - a.
 10 months: Notice of all elected offices falling vacant is distributed by the Executive Director to all Members of the Federation, with specific dates for the following steps. - b.
-6 months: Nominations to be submitted to the Executive Director. - c.
+7 months: Executive Director repeats notice (in 1.a) to all Federation Members. - c.
+6 months: Last date for nominations to be submitted to the Executive Director. - d.
 5 months: Nominations are closed.
-The Chair of the Nominating Committee circulates nominations to members of the Nominating Committee to decide any recommendations. - d.
-4 months: The Report of the Nominating Committee with any recommendations is sent to the Executive Council for its review. - e.
-3 months: The Report of the Nominating Committee with any recommendations and the candidate's data is distributed by the Executive Director to all Members of the Federation.
+The Chair of the Nominating Committee circulates nominations to members of the Nominating Committee to decide any recommendations. - e.
+4 months: The Report of the Nominating Committee with any recommendations is sent to the Executive Council for its review. - f.
+4 months: The Report of the Nominating Committee with any recommendations and the candidate's data is distributed by the Executive Director to all Members of the Federation.

 The time between the dates for the submission of nominations and nominations being closed may be used by the Chair of the Nominating Committee to secure an appropriate slate of nominations.
-Nominations should be in the prescribed form and may contain a photograph and a one-page personal message.